In Search of Mycotopia

 By Doug Bierend

-‘The author’s sharp ear for dialogue imbues his word portraits with vivid detail…Mushrooms are having a moment.
-[A] natural sequel for the many readers who enjoyed Merlin Sheldrake’s Entangled Life.’
-Library Journal
+‘Mushrooms are having a moment.
+[A] natural sequel for the many readers who enjoyed Merlin Sheldrake’s Entangled Life.’—Library Journal

-From ecology to fermentation, in pop culture and in medicine — mushrooms are everywhere.
-With an explorer’s eye, author Doug Bierend guides readers through the weird, wonderful world of fungi and the amazing modern mycological movement.
+From ecology to fermentation, in pop culture through to medicine – mushrooms are quite literally everywhere!
+Author Doug Bierend guides readers through the weird, wonderful world of fungi and the amazing mycological movement.

-In Search of Mycotopia introduces us to an incredible, essential and oft-overlooked kingdom of life — fungi— and all the potential it holds for our future, through the work and research being done by an unforgettable community of mushroom-mad citizen scientists and microbe devotees.
-This entertaining and mind-expanding book will captivate readers who are curious about the hidden worlds and networks that make up our planet.
+In Search of Mycotopia introduces us to an incredible, essential and oft-overlooked kingdom of life – fungi – and all the potential it holds for our future, through the work and research being done by an unforgettable community of mushroom-mad citizen scientists and microbe devotees.
+This engrossing and mind-expanding book will captivate readers who are curious about the hidden worlds and networks that make up our planet.

 Reviews and Praise

 “The author’s sharp ear for dialogue imbues his word portraits with vivid detail. . . .
 Mushrooms are having a moment.
 In Search of Mycotopia could be a natural sequel for the many readers who enjoyed Merlin Sheldrake’s Entangled Life.”